aplteam/Tatin/docs/FirstStepsWithTatin.md

 #### Assets

-Note that the file `apl-package.json` specifies `assets: "Files/"`.
-That means that all assets are to be found in the `Files/` sub directory.
+Note that the file `apl-package.json` specifies `assets: "Files"`.
+That means that there are assets, and that they can be found in the `Files/` sub directory.

 In case of MarkAPL these are a bunch of CSS and HTML files: